Phenolphthalein: Detection of blood

+Laxative

-Phenolphthalein has been used for over a century as a laxative, but is now being removed from over-the-counter laxatives because of risk of carcinogenicity.
-Laxative products formerly containing phenolphalein have often been reformulated to have alternate active ingredients: Feen-a-Mint switched to bisacodyl and Ex-Lax was switched to a senna extract.
+Phenolphthalein has been used for over a century as a laxative, but is now being removed from over-the-counter laxatives over concerns of carcinogenicity.
+Laxative products formerly containing phenolphthalein have often been reformulated with alternative active ingredients: Feen-a-Mint switched to bisacodyl, and Ex-Lax was switched to a senna extract.

 Thymolphthalein is a related laxative made from thymol.